Reimagining the Paywall Experience

 Combining qualitative and quantitative data, we gathered thoughts, behaviors, and followed up with a survey asking users to rate the clarity, visual appeal, confidence in buying a subscription, and likelihood of subscribing on a five-point scale.

-Clearer communication drove higher confidence and conversion intent
+Ultimately, it was clearer communication that drove higher confidence and conversion intent

 Before